A hyperelastic oscillatory Couette system

-To close the above set of equations (\cref{eqn:cauchy1,eqn:incomp,eqn:elastic_bcs}) and determine the system dynamics, it is necessary to specify the form of internal material stresses, i.e. their constitutive laws.
-Here, we discuss specific modeling choices for the Cauchy stress tensor \(\bv{\sigma}\dev\) of \cref{eqn:cauchy1}, across the different phases.
+In order to achieve closure of the above set of equations (Eqs. \ref{eqn:cauchy1} to \ref{eqn:elastic_bcs}), we need to specify the form of internal material stresses, i.e. the constitutive relations.
+In the following, we discuss specific modeling choices for the deviatoric Cauchy stress tensor \(\bv{\sigma}\dev\) of \cref{eqn:cauchy1}.

-The fluid is assumed to be Newtonian, isotropic and incompressible with density \(\rho_f\), dynamic viscosity \(\mu_f\) and kinematic viscosity \(\nu_f = {\mu_f} / {\rho_f}\).
-As such, the Cauchy stress is comprised of the purely viscous term
+We assume the fluid to be Newtonian, isotropic and incompressible with density \(\rho_f\), dynamic viscosity \(\mu_f\) and kinematic viscosity \(\nu_f = {\mu_f} / {\rho_f}\).
+Accordingly, the Cauchy stress is defined as follows

 where \({\bv{D}}\dev\) is the strain rate tensor \(\frac{1}{2} \left ( \bv{\nabla} \gv{v} + \bv{\nabla} \gv{v}^T \right)\).